Updated: September 25, 2022

 3. It can penetrate the hair shaft

 Unlike many other oils that coat or sit on top of the hair shaft, olive oil can actually deeply penetrate the hair shaft.
-The means that it can seep under the surface of the hair shaft to nourish it from the inside out.
+This means that it can seep under the surface of the hair shaft to nourish it from the inside out.

 4. It increases elasticity